Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

+We simply estimate the effects of nonlinear self-interaction of axions, such as bosenova~\cite{Yoshino:2012kn,Yoshino:2013ofa}.
+For the benchmark binary, we find when the axion decay constant $f_a > 5\times10^{16}~\textrm{GeV}$, the bosenova would not occur during the $ 2p $ level axion cloud formation, and the axion radiation effect~\cite{Chavanis:2017loo} in the axion cloud is relatively weak compared to the axion annihilation to gravitons.
+Since ultralight axions around $10^{-13}~$eV discussed in this work mostly favor relatively larger $f_a$, the axion self-interaction effects might be neglected.
+For small decay constant in some axion models, a detailed study on the effects of nonlinear self-interaction is left for future work.

-\textit{\textbf{Conclusion.}}---We have studied the ultralight axion particle's impact on the gravitational wave signal of the NS-BH binary.
-Besides the gravitational wave radiation predicted by general relativity, axion cloud depletion, dynamical friction and scalar dipole radiation could also affect the orbital evolution.
-Among them, the axion cloud depletion effect dominates for the low-frequency gravitational wave detection.
-We found that TianQin and LISA could be used to explore the ultralight axion particles around the NS-BH binary.
-We expect the future multi-band and multi-messenger observations would help to pin down the properties of the ultralight axion particle.
+We have studied the ultralight axions' impact on the GW and the pulsar timing measurement of the NS-BH binary, which are important sources for GW experiments.
+Besides the extensive studies on the imprints of dynamical friction and dipole radiation, we find that the axion cloud depletion effect dominates over the two effects for the low-frequency GW detection, and LISA or TianQin could be used to explore the ultralight axion particles.
+Although we take NS-BH binary as an example, the discussion could be applied to other binaries like binary BHs.
+This generalization could improve detection probability of axion effect.
+We expect the future multi-band and multi-messenger observations would help to pin down the properties of ultralight axion.

+This work was supported by the National Natural Science Foundation of China (Grant No. 12205387), and the Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001).